The Dark and the Windows “Remote/Local” Wipe

 This issue only occurs when you are using OneDrive (tested it with the Production and Deferred Ring) and of course, you need to have been signed in at some point.
 Also when using files on demand, it’s pretty obvious when the file isn’t on the device it can’t be opened from the Windows.old folder!

-If you are interested in the whole technical flow behind this remote wipe, you must definitely need to read part 2!
+If you are interested in the technical flow behind this remote wipe, you should definitely read part 2!

 7. The Fix?